UjjTiw/anime_reccomender/README.md

 ## Project Structure

 - `artifact/`: Folder containing the data.
-- `app.py`: FastAPI application that serves recommendations.
+- `app.py`: StreamLit application that serves recommendations.
 - `train.py`: Script to train the recommendation model and save it.
 - `requirements.txt`: List of project dependencies.